ni/measurement-plugin-labview/Source/Example Measurements/README.md

 This directory contains the following example measurements:

 - `CancellableMeasurement`: Demonstrates a simple measurement that takes a specified length of time and can be cancelled while it is running.
+- `Keysight 34401A DMM Measurement`: Performs a DMM measurement using an HP/Agilent/Keysight 34401A DMM.
 - `NI-DCPower Source DC Voltage`: Sources and measures a DC voltage with an NI SMU.
 - `UIProgressUpdates`: Generates random numbers and updates the measurement UI to show progress.